This page/post is also available in: English

 As noted elsewhere, the CORE-SF/A, with the CORE-SF/B, were the only short forms alongside the CORE-OM in the suite of instruments at the launch of the system in 1998.
-At the time of the launch we recognised that practitioners working with children and adolescents would not find those measures appropriate for their clientèle except at the upper end of the teen age range and hoped to produce a measure usable down to say twelve years of age (recognising that there is no precise age below which self-report measures become unreliable but also recognising that it simply isn’t possible to use one measure for eight year olds and for sixteen year olds).
+At that time we recognised that practitioners working with children and adolescents would not find those measures appropriate for their clientèle except at the upper end of the teen age range and hoped to produce a measure usable down to about twelve years of age.

-As with the development of the adult oriented instruments, there was great support for this within the practitioner group.
-An early attempt, the teen-CORE, was abandoned when it became clear that more substantial changes from the CORE-OM template were needed and, after a lot of work by many people, with particular input from Professor Mick Cooper, the 10 item YP-CORE was the result.
+As with the development of the adult oriented instruments, there was great support for a measure for young people from the practitioner group.
+An early attempt, “teen-CORE” was abandoned when it became clear that more substantial changes from the CORE-OM template were needed and, after a lot of work by many people, with particular input from Professor Mick Cooper, the 10 item YP-CORE was the result.
 All the items map from CORE-OM items but almost all have been reworded to improve fit to the age group (and the selection of items was obviously tuned by work with practitioners and clients to the age group).
 There are no domain scores and prorating of up to one missing item is appropriate.

 The canonical reference to the YP-CORE, with some initial psychometric exploration in UK clinical and non-clinical samples using the English version is:

 Twigg, E., Barkham, M., Bewick, B. M., Mulhern, B., Connell, J., & Cooper, M. (2010).
 The Young Person’s CORE: Development of a brief outcome measure for young people.
 Counselling and Psychotherapy Research: Linking Research with Practice, 9, 160 – 168. http://doi.org/10.1080/14733140902979722.